tashay/PUI2016_tg1478/HW4_tg1478/README.md

 b.
 Verified that the data supported the project: i.e. whether the data had the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values

 c.
-Confirmed that she chose an appropriate test to test H0 given the type of data, and the question asked.
+Chose an appropriate test to test H0 given the type of data, and the question asked.

 d.
 Wrote my comments, suggestions, and suggested statistical test, in a markdown named CitibikeReview_tg1478.md.